dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/2_geomx_norm_DE.md

 are not independent from each other.
 This analysis is performed in log-normalized data.

+Two versions:

+1. Random slope: When comparing segments that co-exist in the tissue section.
+(Different cell types or regions)

 Model:
 $`log_2(gene) \sim InterestVariable\ +\ (1 + InterestVariable|Slide)`$